United States Congressional Joint Committee on the Conduct of the War

 The Joint Committee on the Conduct of the War was a United States congressional committee started on December 9, 1861, and was dismissed in May 1865.
-The committee investigated the progress of the war against the Confederacy.
+The committee investigated the progress of the American Civil War against the Confederacy.
 Meetings were held in secret, but reports were issued from time to time.

 It became a forum for Union generals who, finding themselves accused of failure, put the blame on others.
 The committee was dominated by Radical Republicans whose aggressive views often clashed with the strategies favored by President Abraham Lincoln.

 Agenda

 The Joint Committee on the Conduct of the War was a United States Congressional investigating committee created to handle issues surrounding the American Civil War.
 It was established on December 9, 1861, following the Union defeat at the Battle of Ball's Bluff, at the instigation of Senator Zachariah T. Chandler.
 The committee continued until May 1865.
 Its purpose was to investigate such matters as illicit trade with the Confederate States, medical treatment of wounded soldiers, military contracts, and the causes of Union battle losses.
 The committee was also involved in supporting the war effort through various means, including endorsing emancipation of slaves, the use of black soldiers, and the appointment of generals known to be aggressive fighters.
 Chairman Benjamin Wade and key leaders were Radical Republicans, who wanted more aggressive war policies than those of Lincoln.

 Union officers often found themselves in an uncomfortable position before the committee.
 Since it was a civil war, pitting neighbor against neighbor, the loyalty of a soldier to the Union was simple to question.
 Also, since Union forces had performed mostly badly against their Confederate counterparts early in the war, particularly in the Eastern Theater battles that held the attention of the newspapers and Washington politicians, an officer could easily be accused of being a traitor after he lost a battle or was slow to engage or pursue the enemy.
 The politically charged atmosphere was very difficult and distracting for career military officers.
 Officers who were not known Republicans felt the most pressure before the committee.